 You will need to provide evidence of eligibility for concession.
 You will need to provide at least one of the following:

 - Recent Income Statement - Centrelink form.
 These statements are available on request from Centrelink and must show your name, address, type of benefit and date benefit commenced.

 - Current Letter of Confirmation - Centrelink form.
 This is the letter sent to advise recipients of their Centrelink entitlements and payment arrangements.
 It must show your name, address, type of benefit, and date benefit commenced.
 CIT Student Services will check that the fees due date is covered.

 - Pensioner Concession Card (PCC) or Health Care Card (HCC)

 - From the "Express Plus Centrelink" app you can provide a screenshot of your "Digital Wallet" Health Care Card and email it as an attachment to email@example.com.

-- Centrelink Client Consent Form (available on the Student Forms page here)
+- Centrelink Client Consent Form (see Student Forms)

 - Veteran Affairs Pension - Gold Card

 - Veteran Affairs Children's Education Scheme Allowance (VACESA).

 Recipient must provide the notification from VACESA advising of successful application of the Long Tan Bursary.